Good intentions and goals are a fairytale

 Perhaps one way is to get more inspiration.
-And inspiration can look quite different, like Wolfgang Hanfstein in his review of the book "No excuses!
-The Power of Self-Discipline "by Brian Tracy explains:" Name three people, living or dead, who you most admire and describe one of their qualities in front of you Respect to have."
+And inspiration can look very different, like Brian Tracy's book “No excuses!
+The power of self-discipline ”explains:“ Name three people, living or deceased, who you admire the most and describe one of their characteristics before you Respect to have."

-That could give important clues to your own wishes that might otherwise remain hidden.
-And another question, which according to Tracy should be asked unconditionally: "What one, really big goal would you set yourself, if you knew you could not fail?"
+This could give important clues to your own wishes, which might otherwise remain hidden.
+And another question that, according to Tracy, should be asked: "What one, really big goal would you set yourself if you knew you couldn't fail?"

 Think positive and achieve your goals

 Even if I do not unconditionally believe in “positive thinking, makes successful” - rhetoric and this does not usually work, I have often noticed that this is how you come across the really big wishes in life.
 Things that we find really attractive and sexy and for which it is worthwhile to overcome oneself instead of narrow-gauge goals like “losing 10 kilos”.
 And maybe the 10 kg weight loss is just a good intermediate step on the way there?